Wilson throws 2 TD passes as Jets beat Packers 23-14

 ODDS AND ENDS

 Corey Ballentine had a 73-yard kickoff return to set up a Jets touchdown. … Green Bay’s T.J.
 Slaton and New York’s J.T.
-Hassell recorded sacks. … Ammendola was 3 of 3 on field-goal attempts with kicks of 30 and 46 yards to go along with his 54-yarder. … Green Bay’s Reggie Begelton had a 28-yard punt return. … New York’s Brandin Echols and Lamar Jackson intercepted passes.
+Hassell recorded sacks. … New York’s Matt Ammendola was 3 of 3 on field-goal attempts with kicks of 30, 46 and 54 yards. .,.
+New York’s Brandin Echols and Lamar Jackson intercepted passes. … Green Bay’s Malik Taylor had four catches for 66 yards.

 UP NEXT

-Jets: Wrap up the preseason schedule with their first home game next Friday against Philadelphia.
+Jets: Wrap up the preseason schedule at home Friday against Philadelphia.

-Packers: Head to Buffalo to face the Bills next Saturday.
+Packers: At Buffalo next Saturday.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL